Stay updated on our activities

 Dietary preferences can be indicated on the registration form.

-EIPA has special price arrangements with a number of hotels.
-The hotels are within walking distance from EIPA.
-If you wish to take advantage of this option, please click on the hotel name to book directly using the link.
+EIPA has a special price arrangement with a few hotels.
+The hotels are within walking distance of EIPA.
 Payment is to be made directly and personally to the hotel upon checking out.

 info@derlon.com